jbcodeforce/yarfba/docs/infra/route53.md

 [CNAME](https://en.wikipedia.org/wiki/CNAME_record) is a DNS record to maps one domain name to another.
 CNAME should point to a ALB.
 Works on non root domain.
 We could not create a CNAME record for the top node of a DNS namespace (No APEX domain).

-Any public facing AWS resources expose an AWS DNS name: `.....us-west-2.elb.amazonaws.com` for ex.
+Any public facing AWS resources expose an AWS DNS name: `.....us-west-2.elb.amazonaws.com` for example that can be mapped using CNAME.

 **Alias** is used to point a hostname of an *AWS resource* only, and can work on root domain (domainname.com).
-The alias record target could be: ELB, CloudFront distributions, API gateway, Elastic Beanstalk environments, S3 Websites, VPC Interface endpoints, global accelerator, route 53 record (in the same hosted zone).
+The alias record target could be: ELB, CloudFront distributions, API gateway, Elastic Beanstalk environments, S3 static Websites, VPC Interface endpoints, global accelerator, route 53 record (in the same hosted zone).
 EC2 DNS name could not be a target of alias.

 Use `dig <hostname>` to get the DNS resolution record from a Mac or for linux EC2 do the following.